victorsoaresho/Automa--o-E-mail/README.md

 ## 📄 Licença

-Este projeto está sob a licença (MIT) - veja o arquivo [LICENSE.md](https://github.com/usuario/projeto/licenca) para detalhes.
+Este projeto está sob a licença (MIT).

 ## 🎁 Expressões de gratidão